 To that end, students develop the skills needed to become successful citizens in today’s rapidly changing world.
 Students learn to think critically by examining both primary and secondary sources, by weighing different sides of arguments, and by evaluating options and judging outcomes.
-Such critical thinking is encouraged through a variety of means: essays, tests, presentations, research projects, debates, role-plays, class discussions, and a variety of types of writing assignments.
+Such critical thinking is encouraged through a variety of means: essays, tests,, , debates, role-plays, class discussions, and .
 Critical writing is stressed throughout the curriculum.

 History courses are structured to build skills over the four-year span of secondary school.
 The skills developed and the knowledge acquired in one year’s course is designed to prepare students for the next.
 Taking courses out of sequence, therefore, is discouraged.

 Students are required to take three years of History that include Topics in World History, Modern World History, and United States History.
 The Department encourages students to take the fourth year of History through our seminar program.

 The objective of the Mathematics department is to give students the tools and problem-solving skills to face the challenges of a variety of problems.
 We encourage students to work both individually and collectively in finding solutions.
 We want each student to build confidence in their ability to study mathematics now and in the future, to see connections among the concepts covered in our curriculum, and to reach their potential through understanding and appreciation of the subject.